STANDARD TERMS AND CONDITIONS FOR NAMED CONSULTANT MEMBERSHIP

 1. Consultant may not charge Consultant Clients directly for the CIS SecureSuite Products and neither Consultant, the Named Consultant nor any Consultant Clients may sell, resell, or distribute the CIS SecureSuite Products.

-2. Only those persons designated as the Named Consultant, in accordance with Section III(E) of this Agreement, are entitled to use the rights provided under the Membership, and no other person within Consultant’s organization will be so authorized.
+2. Only those persons designated as the Named Consultant, in accordance with Section III(H) of this Agreement, are entitled to use the rights provided under the Membership, and no other person within Consultant’s organization will be so authorized.

 III.
-Membership Fees; Named Consultant Designation.
+Membership Fee and Term; Named Consultant Designation.

 IV.
-Term and Termination.
+Termination.

-In the event of termination by CIS for nonperformance by Consultant, or for convenience by Consultant, Consultant will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Consultant to CIS.
-In the event of termination by Consultant for nonperformance by CIS or for convenience by CIS, Consultant will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Consultant to CIS.
+1. Refund for One-Year Term Agreements.
+In the event of termination by CIS for nonperformance or material breach by Consultant, or for convenience by Consultant, Consultant will not be entitled to a refund of any Membership Fee that has been paid.
+In the event of termination by Consultant for nonperformance or material breach by CIS, or for convenience by CIS, Consultant may request a prorated refund of any unused Membership Fee that has been paid.

 V. CIS SecureSuite Products Provided As Is.